.

 Curved back benches Japanese Garden

-Themed sections like Iris garden with a little pool, Azalea Walk was known as Rose walk before which had been started by Lady llchester around 1894.
+Themed sections like Iris Garden with a little pool, Azalea Walk was known as Rose Walk before which had been started by Lady llchester around 1894.
 This walk leads to the statue of the 3rd Lord Holland.
 In 1876 the 4th Lady Holland planted Lime-Tree Avenue westward from the statue.
 These mostly had to be replaced in 1987 due to October storms.

 Woodland walks in Holland Park